manjul5x/Restock/README.md

 #### Safety Stock Formula
 ```
-Safety Stock = Error Percentile × Service Level Factor
+Safety Stock = min(max(Calculated Safety Stock, Minimum Safety Stock), Maximum Safety Stock)
 ```

+Where:
+- **Calculated Safety Stock** =
+- **Minimum Safety Stock** = User-defined minimum level (cannot be negative)
+- **Maximum Safety Stock** = User-defined maximum level (empty = no maximum, cannot be negative)

-The system calculates safety stocks for each product-location-method combination at each review date.
+The system calculates safety stocks for each product-location-method combination at each review date, ensuring they never fall below the specified minimum or exceed the specified maximum.

 ### How Simulation Works